Board Oversight & Management Accountability for Digital Operational Resilience

 What governance mechanisms do I need for effective incident management under DORA?

-Effective incident management under DORA requires robust governance mechanisms that ensure both operational responsiveness and strategic oversight.
+Effective incident management under DORA requires solid governance mechanisms that ensure both operational responsiveness and strategic oversight.
 Successful incident governance combines clear decision structures with flexible response capabilities and ensures critical ICT incidents are appropriately escalated and handled.

 🚨 Incident Governance Structures and Decision Hierarchies: